Note: Some MSS trips have limited numbers where priority is given to their members, please contact the trip leader to register your interest.

 3rd-5th October: Kempsey Caving (MSS Trip)

 This is an opportunity to explore a new area.
 We’ll also be looking for “lost” or brand new caves.
 The recent fire has cleared a lot of the undergrowth meaning the opportunity won’t last forever.
 Still in the early stages of planning, so watch this space.
 Trip Leader: Rod Smith

 January 2021, Monday 4th to Thursday 7th: Upper Hunter Caving

 Staying at the Orchard Lodge just north of Moonan Flat.
 Arrival Monday 20th April 2020 & depart Thursday 23rd April 2020.
 Caving is easy, visiting caves we don’t get to very often.
 Permission is still pending on some properties and subject to road conditions etc.

-One of the club’s favourites!
-Why not move along to Glenrock after leaving Moonan Flat (it’s only half an hour further up the road).
 You can expect small vertical caves mostly, but lots of opportunity to find new caves and we do find the occasional big one!.
 Basic bush camping, 1.5hrs north of Aberdeen.
 Contact Brian Reeves: 0402 099329.